Tonsil cancer care at Mayo Clinic

 - Innovative surgical techniques.
 Mayo Clinic head and neck surgeons are skilled at using transoral robotic surgery, transoral laser microsurgery and other minimally invasive surgery procedures.
 These procedures may offer shorter recovery times and fewer complications than traditional surgery.

 - Highly targeted radiation technology.
 Radiation oncologists at Mayo Clinic have access to the latest technology that enables them to deliver radiation precisely, such as intensity-modulated radiation therapy and proton therapy.
 This ensures the cancer cells receive the most radiation and nearby healthy cells are spared.

 - A full range of treatment options.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
 The range of treatments offered to people with tonsil cancer includes surgery, radiation therapy and chemotherapy.
 You may also choose to enroll in a clinical trial.

 - Supportive services for your individual needs.
 At Mayo Clinic you have access to a variety of experts to help you cope and recover, including specialists in speech and swallowing, physical therapists, occupational therapists, and dietitians.
 Palliative care specialists work with you, your family and your other doctors to provide an extra layer of support that complements your ongoing care.
 The Nicotine Dependence Center can help if you want help to stop smoking.

 Expertise and rankings

-Each year, Mayo Clinic doctors care for more than 400 people with tonsil cancer.
+- Experience you can trust.
+Each year, Mayo Clinic doctors care for more than 600 people with tonsil cancer.
 This experience and expertise ensures that your care team is prepared with the knowledge and resources to provide you with exactly the care you need.

 Locations, travel and lodging